 - Played with in The Dresden Files, particularly with Harry Dresden himself.
 As a wizard with a potential lifespan of centuries, he has a very slow but effective Healing Factor on his side.
 So, while he takes wounds and hurts that leave him with very evident damage and scarring (such as his left hand being burned to near-uselessness), he will inevitably recover from them almost completely (such as with said burned hand slowly becoming useful again).
 It's just going to take a few years... or decades... to reach that point.

 - Generally averted in the span of a single book, however: when Harry takes a beating (and he takes a lot of beatings), it hampers his abilities for the rest of the book.
 While he's generally okay by the next book, they tend to take place a full year apart.
+It's also shown that he sometimes needs therapy after being wounded, for example training with his burned hand to recover the strength in it and needing weeks of therapy in Cold Days after being shot by a sniper rifle at the end of Changes.

 - Justified in the Animorphs series, because the morphing technology works with DNA, so any injuries to the body are irrelevant and the kids just need to morph to heal.